 Struggling to get your traffic up?
-Check out this post to learn my #1 traffic-generating strategy!
+Check out this post to learn my #1 traffic tip!

 2. Affiliate Marketing

-There are lots of great affiliate programs out there, but the one I have the most personal experience with is Amazon Associates.
-I like Amazon’s program because their website has pretty much EVERYTHING you could ever need on it, plus it’s a site that most of your audience will be familiar (and comfortable) with.
+There are lots of great affiliate programs out there, but one of the most popular ones is Amazon Associates.
+I like Amazon’s program because their website has pretty much EVERYTHING you could ever need on it, plus it’s a site that most of your audience will be familiar and comfortable purchasing from.

-The other neat thing about Amazon Associates is that even if you link to one specific item – say, a hairbrush – and someone clicks over through your link BUT they purchase something else – not the hairbrush – you still earn a commission from the sale.
+The other neat thing about Amazon Associates is that even if you link to one specific item – say, a hairbrush – and someone clicks on your link but then purchases something else – not the hairbrush – you still earn a commission from the sale.
 And again, because Amazon sells pretty much everything under the sun, your chances of someone buying something go way up!

 If you’re interested in becoming an affiliate for a particular company, check out their website to see if they have an affiliate program you can apply to join.
-They’re often linked to in the “footer” section at the bottom of the site.
+They’ll often be linked in the “footer” section at the bottom of the website.
 If you can’t find any affiliate information on their website, go ahead and contact the company directly (either through their contact form or PR email address).
 Most of them will be happy to hear from you!

 Besides working with companies, there are lots of other things you can be an affiliate for, like:

-Let’s check out some pros and cons of this type of monetization:
+Next, let’s check out some pros and cons of affiliate marketing: